memrise logo

 While Memrise is great for learning vocabulary, Babbel offers a more well-rounded approach to language learning.
 In each lesson, you’ll practice all areas needed to learn a language, including grammar, pronunciation, and more.
 Both apps have short and interactive lessons that have you responding to questions and learning new words and phrases.

-Babbel costs more than Memrise, but it’s worth it if you only want to use one app to learn a language.
-Memrise isn’t a stand-alone app, but is a good addition to your studies if you use it in conjunction with another comprehensive resource.
+Babbel costs less than Memrise, and it’s a better option if you only want to use one app to learn a language.
+Memrise isn’t a stand-alone app, but the videos and audio make it a good addition to your studies if you use it with another comprehensive resource.
 If you’re interested in Babbel, read more about it in this comprehensive Babbel review.

 Memrise vs Anki